 While you wait, you'll need to study for the civics/government test, and work on your English language reading, writing, and speaking skills.

-You will eventually (possibly after several months) be scheduled an appointment at an application support center (ASC) for fingerprinting and a background check (biometrics).
-Then some weeks or months after that, you will interview with a USCIS official and take the English and civics tests.
+You'll eventually (possibly after months) be scheduled an appointment at an application support center (ASC) for fingerprinting and a background check (biometrics).
+Then some weeks or months after that, you'll interview with a USCIS official and take the English and civics tests.
 Hopefully you will be approved for naturalized citizenship at that interview.

 The final step is the oath ceremony where you will receive your certificate of naturalization and be able to enjoy the benefits described above.